 THE MOTON STORY: PRINCE EDWARD COUNTY AND THE CIVIL RIGHTS MOVEMENT.
 An investigation of the civil rights movement using the Moton school crisis in Prince Edward County as our focus of inquiry.
 The seminar looks at the "Jim Crow" system of segregation in Virginia, civil rights leaders and organizations that emerged to challenge that system, and the school desegregation crisis that unfolded in this region between the 1940s and 1960s.
 Prerequisite: none.
 Open to freshmen only unless with permission of the instructor.

 ENGLAND AND THE BRITISH EMPIRE.
 The origins and growth of English institutions and their spread to other parts of the world.
 Particular attention is devoted to the English contribution in government and law, to Britain's relations with the rest of the world, and to the rise and decline of its empire.
 The second semester begins in 1700.
 Prerequisite: none.
 Offered: 201 in the fall semester; 202 in the spring semester.

 RUSSIA.
-The first semester covers the period from the founding of Kievan Russia in the ninth century to the end of Nicholas I's reign in 1855.
-The second semester carries the story to the present.
+A survey of Russian history covering the period from the founding of Kievan Russia in the ninth century to the end of Nicholas I's reign in 1855.
 Prerequisite: junior or senior status, or permission of the instructor.
-Offered: 203 in the fall semester; 204 in the spring semester.
+Prerequisite: none.
+Offered: 203 in the fall semester of odd years.